sempiedram/ACP1/analysis3.md

 The pseudocode for variable expansion is:

+	while there are valid variable names in the expression {
 		for every token in the expression {
 			if token is a valid variable name {
 				if token is a valid number {
 					continue to next token
 				}

 				if that variable is defined {
 					replace the variable's name with its value
 				}else {
 					raise an error, this token has no meaning
 				}
 			}
 		}
+	}

+This ensures that:
+1. If there is an undefined variable name, an error will be generated.
+2. If a variable that contained a variable name was in the expression, the second will also be expanded.

+To be handled: variable recursion.

 ## Arithmetic operation: Arithmetic preprocessing